Mousaka/raspberry-pi-kiosk/readme.md

 Then we will start the rasps-config tool by calling the command `sudo raspi-config`

-- Update the Raspi config tool (Advanced Options)
+- Update the Raspi config tool
 - Disable overscan.
 This option tries to adjust the resolution for your Raspberry Pi.
 But it will only f**k things up :) (Advanced Options)
 - Enable SSH when you want to proceed the configure process through SSH (Advanced Options) This is optional.